The Aliens of Deep Space Nine

 With Deep Space Nine a stationary object, with visitors from all over the galaxy passing by, one can expect to see their share of Aliens.

-What has been a major plus, is the development of cultures of these aliens so that they aren't just some guy with a rubber head.
+What has been a major plus, established in the original Star Trek is the development of cultures.
+These aliens aren't just some guy with a rubber head they have a back story and their actions and attitudes hold a kind of sense.

 When Deep Space Nine began it was pretty clear the Cardassians were Nazis.